 While many hatchling turtles are rather small, most species attain lengths in excess of 4 inches once mature.
-Contrary to the claims of ignorant or unscrupulous dealers who assert that turtles will remain small if kept in tiny enclosures, healthy turtles grow quickly when provided with .
-Nevertheless, a few turtle species remain relatively small and are relatively easy to accommodate making for great compact turtle companions.
+Contrary to the claims of ignorant or unscrupulous dealers who assert that turtles will remain small if kept in tiny enclosures, healthy turtles grow quickly when provided with proper care.
+Nevertheless, a few turtle species remain relatively small and are pretty easy to accommodate making for great compact turtle companions.

 Mud and Musk Turtles